 Diagrammed here are three “special plays” that have proven to be very successful.
 They provide floor balance and give you a quick-hitting play to isolate your best scorer.

 Special No. 1

 DIAGRAM 1: This is a simple isolation play used to get 2 or 3 the ball in scoring position.
-1 dribbles to 3 who cuts through the lane to the top of the three-point line.
+1 dribbles to 3, who cuts through the lane to the top of the 3-point line.
 4 rolls to the low block.

-DIAGRAM 4: 5 pops up and sets a screen for 1 who uses the screen and 1 dribbles to the right.
-2 cuts to the ball-side low block.
+DIAGRAM 4: 5 pops up and sets a screen for 1, who uses the screen.
+1 dribbles to the right, and 2 cuts to the ball-side low block.

 DIAGRAM 5: After 2 reaches the top of the key, 5 screens for 4, who dives to the low block.
 5 should then open to the ball.

 DIAGRAM 6: This play has two options.
 In the first option, 1 dribbles off a high screen set by 5, while 2 rolls to the low block.

 DIAGRAM 7: As soon as 1 reaches the wing area vacated by 2, 2 sets a backscreen for 3.

 4 and 5 screen for 2, who receives a pass from 1 for a 3-point shot.

 DIAGRAM 8: The second option has 5 set a backscreen for 4, who looks for a lob pass from 1.